 This Porchetta recipe is everything you hope it will be.
 Insanely delicious, incredibly easy, and impossibly simple.
 The fact that your family and friends will literally salivate the second it hits the table is a bonus.
 You may even find yourself becoming an overnight internet sensation from all of the photos and videos they’ll be sharing of it online.
 Seriously, it’s a showstopper.

-When it comes to flavour, Porchetta is rubbed with a mixture of herbs, spices, and citrus.
+When it comes to flavour, Porchetta is most often seasoned and rubbed with a mixture of herbs, spices, and citrus.
 There are, of course, a number of different variations depending on the region or family recipe.
-Don’t @ me dood, dawg, broski.

-The mainstays, however, are fennel, garlic, citrus and fresh, woodsy herbs, such as sage, rosemary, and thyme.
-Variations will include things like vin santo, an Italian dessert wine, dried fruit, such as raisins, or even browned meat, sausage as sausage, that is used to stuff the porchetta.
+The usual suspects include fennel seed, garlic, citrus and fresh, woodsy herbs, such as sage, rosemary, and thyme.
+Variations will include things like vin santo, an Italian dessert wine, dried fruit, such as raisins, or even browned meat, such as sausage, which is used to stuff the porchetta.
 I’ve even seen recipes that call for a breadcrumb mixture.
-Lest we forget, you’re the boss, applesauce.

 What You Need for this Easy Porchetta Recipe